The National Scholastic Athletics Foundation Board of Directors

 Dr. Jones is a Tennessee native and was a varsity letterman pole -vaulter at UNC Chapel Hill.
 He graduated Emory University School of medicine and completed his Orthopaedic training at Medical College of Wisconsin in Milwaukee, Wisconsin.
 Dr Jones has also served a Team physician for a number of high schools, colleges and professional sporting organizations including South East Raleigh HS, Leesville Road HS, Campbell University, Carolina Cobras Arena Football, The North Carolina Ballet and USA Baseball.

-Dr. Jones made the decision to pursue medicine after a pole -vaulting accident abruptly ended his athletic career .
-Dr. Jones is an Orthopaedic Surgeon with Impact Orthopaedics, PA, a Sports Medicine Private Practice in Raleigh NC where he lives with his wife and four children.
+Dr. Jones made the decision to pursue medicine after a pole-vaulting accident abruptly ended his athletic career .
+Dr. Jones is an Orthopaedic Surgeon with Impact Orthopaedics, PA, a Sports Medicine Private Practice in Raleigh NC.
 He is an avid tri-athlete, marathoner and high school track and field enthusiast.

 Larry is a 2-time National Emmy Award winner for television sports journalism.
 He has been one of television’s foremost track and field and marathon analysts for over 30 years having lent his keen insight to ESPN's telecasts of the country's top track and field and marathon events.